huggingface/blog/deploy-with-openvino.md

 print(pipe.generate(args.prompt, config))
 ```

 To run this example you need minimum dependencies to be installed into the Python enviroment as OpenVINO GenAI is designed to provide a lightweight deployment.
-You can install OpenVINO GenAI package to the same Python environemt or create a separate one to compare the application footprint:
+You can install OpenVINO GenAI package to the same Python environment or create a separate one to compare the application footprint:
 ```sh
 pip install openvino-genai==24.3
 ```